 Puppeteer

 Puppeteer is a Node.js library created by Google for automating the Chrome browser.
 While not primarily designed for regression testing, it can be used by writing scripts to interact with web applications and perform necessary validations.
-Puppeteer is particularly useful for testing scenarios involving JavaScript-heavy applications.
+Puppeteer is particularly useful for automated regression tests in JavaScript-heavy applications.

-Katalon is an all-in-one test automation solution that supports web, mobile, and API testing.
-It offers a comprehensive platform for creating, executing, and managing regression tests.
+Katalon Studio is an all-in-one test automation solution that supports web, mobile, and API testing.
+It offers a comprehensive platform for creating, executing, and managing your regression suite.
 Katalon provides both a user-friendly interface and a scriptless approach, making it accessible to users with varying technical expertise.

 Appium

-Appium is an open-source web tool for automated UI testing across multiple platforms.
+Appium is an open-source automated testing tool for UI testing across multiple platforms.
 It’s made up of three components: the Appium Client, which is used to write the testing scripts; the Appium server, which works as a messenger that transfers commands and responses between the client and the software; and, lastly, the End device, where the tests are carried out.

-The main differences lie in purpose, scope, test case selection, and timing within the product development lifecycle.
+The main differences between retesting and regression testing lie in purpose, scope, test case selection, and timing within the software development lifecycle.

 - Scope: Regression testing covers a broader scope, including both modified and unmodified areas of the software.
 Retesting is typically limited to the specific areas impacted by the defect fixes.

 - Test case selection: Regression testing may involve executing a subset or the entire suite of test cases.
-Retesting typically targets only the test cases related to the fixed defects.
+Retesting typically targets only the test cases related to the bug fix or fixed defects.

 - Frequency and timing: Regression testing is a recurring activity performed after every code change or update.
 Retesting occurs after defects have been addressed, often during the testing or bug-fixing phase.